IPcommunity/ipworkshop2026/index.md

 ---
 layout: page
 title:  8th International Induced Polarization Workshop
-subtitle: St-Alexis-des-Monts, Québec, Canada, 26–28 May 2026
+subtitle: St-Alexis-des-Monts, Québec, Canada, 26–28 May, 2026
 toc: true
 show_sidebar: true
 ---

-## Announcements
+## Staying informed
-All announcements are shared through the IP community <a href="mailto:ip-community@groupes.renater.fr">mailing list</a> and posted here on this website.
+All announcements are shared through the IP community <a href="mailto:ip-community@groupes.renater.fr">mailing list</a> and posted [here](/blog/) on this website.

 To register to the mailing list, please follow this [tutorial](https://drive.google.com/file/d/1w7qqsUiQt2BImLPsZbw37jOZKvumgjWT/view){:target="_blank" rel="noopener"}.

+---

+## Timeline

+#### Call for abstracts

+- **January 5, 2026** — Call for abstracts opens.
+- **February 28, 2026** — Call for abstracts closes.
+  After this date, the registration form will remain open, but abstract uploads will be disabled.
+- **March 13, 2026** — Notification of acceptance emails sent to all submitting authors.

+#### Conference registration and Abstract submission

+- Conference registration and abstract submission use the **same Google Form**.
+- Until **February 28, 2026**: participants may register and optionally submit an abstract.
+- After **February 28, 2026**: the Google Form remains open for registration only; the abstract-upload section will be locked.
+- Registration via the Google Form remains open until **45 days before the conference** (mid-April).

+#### Payment

+- **March 1, 2026** — Conference payment via Eventbrite opens
+  We are aiming to keep conference fees at a minimum.

+#### Lodging reservations

+- Lodging reservations must be made using a **dedicated reservation form provided by the Auberge du Lac-à-l’Eau-Claire**.
+- This form will be sent to all registered participants on **March 1** and will also be posted on the conference website.
+- Completed reservation forms must be submitted **no later than 45 days prior to arrival** (mid-April).
+- Additional nights may be booked on **May 25** or **May 28** if the participant requests it.

+---

-## Venue and transportation
+## Venue information

+#### Location
 The 8th International Workshop on Induced Polarization will be held on 26–28 May 2026 at the Auberge du Lac-à-l’Eau-Claire in St-Alexis-des-Monts, Québec, Canada.

-<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1QDEhNZqMnQjrc2YudYLsgLLUmw-_XQM&ehbc=2E312F&noprof=1" width="640" height="480"></iframe>
+#### Transportation

 The Auberge is located about 2 hours by car from both Montréal and Québec.
 There is no public transportation available.
 Participants will need to rent a car.
 We will provide tools to faciliate car pooling for those interested.

+<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1QDEhNZqMnQjrc2YudYLsgLLUmw-_XQM&ehbc=2E312F&noprof=1" width="640" height="480"></iframe>

 The Auberge offers an all-inclusive package that includes both lodging and meals.
-There are no alternative accommodation or dining options in the vicinity.
+There are little to no alternative accommodation or dining options in the vicinity.

-## Registration
-Registrations details TBA.

-## Lodging options
+#### Lodging options

 Accommodations include rooms at the inn, pavilions, condos (2 or 5 rooms), and cottages (4 or 5 rooms).